top of page

 Produced in collaboration with media, road safety, legal and policing experts, the Guidelines are an attempt to do just that, supplementing professional codes of conduct to support the highest standards of reporting in broadcast, print and online.

-Following a public consultation in Autumn 2020 the Guidelines will launch on 18 May 2021.
-In the meantime you can see our blog for some background on the project.
+Following a public consultation in Autumn 2020 the Guidelines launch in May 2021.
+For the latest news you can view our blog

 bottom of page